 Mathematical Analytics and Operations Research

 Math is everywhere, offering broad career choices.
-Mathematical analytics and operations research major addresses a critical need in business for scientifically-trained analysts who can use mathematical models to interpret big data, analyze markets and forecast trends—this major is ideally suited to students with an interest in business or economics.
+Mathematical analytics and operations research major addresses a critical need in business for scientifically-trained analysts who can use mathematical models to interpret big data, analyze markets and forecast trends.
+This major is ideally suited to students with an interest in business or economics.
 Students will develop the skills to perform data analysis and develop reliable models for forecasting, decision-making and long-term planning in fields ranging from financing to entertainment and education.
 This major has big impact on our big data world.

 Freshmen: Coursework in mathematics and computer science form the basis for advanced study of analytical methods, with a number of required and optional courses in statistics and economics.

 Transfer Students: The UC Transfer Pathway for this major strongly recommends that all lower-division requirements (equivalent to the first two years of courses) be completed prior to transferring.

 At the upper division level, you will plan your coursework with the help of a faculty adviser.
 The major requires coursework in either economics or agricultural and resource economics, and concludes with a capstone research course.

 - General and Operations Manager

 - Bank of America